 Threatens Health

-According to the WHO (World Health Organization), climate change, clean air, safe drinking water, adequate food, and the security of health shelters have greatly affected social and environmental health factors.
+According to the WHO (World Health Organization), climate change, clean air, safe drinking water, adequate food, and the security of health care facilities have significantly affected social and environmental health.

 It has been projected that between 2030 and 2050, there will be approximately 250,000 more deaths every year due to heat stress, malaria, diarrhea, and other forms of malnutrition, which are highly caused by climate change.

-It is estimated between US$ 2-4 billion/year by 2030 is direct damage to health costs; that is why, to improve one’s health, people must reduce emissions of greenhouse gases, for instance, developing better transport, food, and energy, particularly by reducing air pollution.
+It is estimated that between US$2-4 billion/year by 2030 is the direct damage to health costs; that is why, to improve one’s health, people must reduce emissions of greenhouse gases, for instance, by developing better transport, food, and energy, particularly by reducing air pollution.

 Aggressiveness and high Temper

-A new study relates that when the world gets hotter, and the temper tends to get fiercer, it is more likely to commit violent crimes as the temperature rises.
-People are prepped for a physical response since heart rates tend to be elevated in warm weather.
+A new study relates that when the world gets hotter, and the temperature tends to get fiercer, it is more likely to commit violent crimes as the temperature rises.
+People are prepped for a physical response since their heart rates tend to be elevated in warm weather.

 Another study says that Global warming could likely lead to violence.
 Higher temperatures increase human aggression and instability.
 In addition, when the weather is warm, one-way temperature changes can influence a person’s behavior.